Uniswap/docs/docs/V3/concepts/oracle.md

 title: Oracle
 ---

-The Uniswap v3 oracle is a subset of functions integrated into every pair contract which store historical price data directly in the pair.
-The historical price data can be easily queried on-chain by anyone wishing to integrate Uniswap v3 price data into their logic.
+The Uniswap v3 oracle is a subset of functions integrated into every pair contract which store historical price and liquidity data directly in the pair.
+The historical price data can be  queried on-chain by anyone wishing to integrate Uniswap v3 price data into their logic.

 Historical price data is stored in the form of an `Observation`.
 A call to the v3 oracle returns an `Observation` as of the call's specified time in the past.
 Multiple observation instances may be returned at once, allowing the execution of custom logic based on a given price history without any data stored in the calling contract.